Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## TODO:
 -----------------
- * Edit log in to check for universtiy if it exists

- * Add a functionality for admins to add new modules and new users in universtiy users

- * Integrate the Studied module before in the system
+ * Integrate the Studied module before in the algorithm

  * Give GTAs more weight than TAs

- * Add account_type to session upon automatic signin after new account registration

  * Finalise show functionality for TA preferences